AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-04-20-javascript-pass-by-reference.md

 In JavaScript, variables that "refer to" an object somewhere in memory are called **object references** ("references" for short).
 The term "reference" is a natural way to talk about variables in English because we say that a variable *refers to* an object in memory, sort of like how an essay might *reference* a literary source, for example.

-{% include picture.html img="object-reference" ext="PNG" alt="An object reference in JavaScript." %}
+{% include picture.html img="object-reference" ext="png" alt="An object reference in JavaScript." %}

 Most beginners assume that a language that has "object references" must naturally support "pass by reference" since they both have "reference" in their name.
 This is, understandably, confusing.